 The Art of Comedy

-Residential Summer Course – places available
+Residential Summer Course – only 4 places left

 An adventure in comic creation where the actor discovers his or her own personal ‘Ridiculousness’ and learns how to apply it in both comic and dramatic art.

 9th – 17th August 2017 (including arrival and departure dates)

 Workshop fee: 490€ (includes on-site accommodation and meals).

 Discounts: If you come with a friend each one of you is entitled to a 10% discount.

 If you do more than one workshop, there is a 10% discount on each one you book.
 If the 2 courses you choose run back to back, you can stay at The Actors Space in between for 15€ per night (self-catering).